Hydrodynamic fluctuation-induced forces in confined fluids

 where the integrals run over the surface areas $A$ of the two walls that are located at $z=0$ and $z=L$.
 Throughout this paper, we use an uppercase ${\cal C}$ to denote correlation functions of the normal forces acting on the fluid boundaries and a lowercase $c$ to refer to correlation functions of the fluctuating hydrodynamic fields.
 We express the former quantity in terms of the latter ones (see Appendix \ref{app:f3f3simple}).
 In the present case, the correlators of the velocity and density fluctuations are given by

-The correlation function of the transverse and longitudinal components of the velocity vanishes by construction.
-Furthermore, the transverse velocity and density fluctuations are independent fields, with vanishing correlation function.
-Therefore, the only other correlation function we need is the density-velocity cross correlator,
+The cross-correlation function of the transverse and longitudinal components of the velocity vanishes by construction.
+Furthermore, the transverse velocity and density fluctuations are independent fields, with vanishing cross-correlation function.
+Therefore, the only other correlation function we need is the density-velocity cross-correlator,

 Not all of these correlators contribute to the time-dependent correlator of the forces between the two hard boundaries.
-In Appendices \ref{app:vtzero} and \ref{app:pvzero}, we show that the contributions to the normal force correlator generated by the correlation function of the transverse velocity field and also by the correlation function between the velocity and density fields vanish for our geometry.
+In Appendices \ref{app:vtzero} and \ref{app:pvzero}, we show that the contributions to the normal force correlator generated by the correlation function of the transverse velocity field and by the correlation function between the velocity and density fields vanish for our geometry.
 Therefore, applying the formulae of the previous Section, we can write the time-dependent force correlator as the sum of three terms (see Appendix \ref{app:f3f3simple} for details),